 As a frequent traveller myself, I know how important it is to be informed and as a freelance journalist, I know how vital it is to have the right information.
 It therefore makes sense to share this on Guide to Malaga.
 The following is therefore a summary of the situation regarding coronavirus (COVID-19) in Malaga.
 I have used authoritative sources for all information and will be keeping this article up to date because, as we are all aware, this is a volatile situation and changing all the time.

-Note that the information in this article is current as of 23 March 2020.
-Note also that it is no substitute for professional medical advice.
+Note that the information in this article is current as of 16September 2021.
+Note also that it is no substitute for professional advice, medical or otherwise.

 What’s the situation on coronavirus in Malaga?

 On 1 October, the regional government (Junta de Andalucía) announced the introduction of covid-19 insurance for all foreigners who visit Andalusia from 1 January 2021.
 The policy guarantees cover for any circumstances caused by the virus and includes hospital healthcare, accommodation in an apartment if you need to self-isolate and repatriation.

 On 6 August, Malaga city received the Safe Travels stamp, awarded by the World Travel and Tourism Council (WTTC).
 The seal recognises tourist destinations that have applied health and hygiene protocols according to WTTC guidelines.

 What about in the rest of Spain?

 You can see an interactive map of the number of cases per province, city and town here.
 Just add the name in bar on the top right-hand side of the map for updated details.

 Note that from Saturday 26 June, masks will no longer be compulsory outside as long as you can keep at least 1.5m from people who are not part of your social/family bubble.
 In practice, this means wearing a mask all the time when walking around central Malaga.
 You must wear a mask in all indoor public spaces.